Miley Cyrus Supports Theory That Britney Spears Was Forced Into Mental Health Treatment

 In addition, some social media users noticed that Spears’ mother, Lynne Spears, was “liking” posts related to the #FreeBritney movement, which may have suggested that she knows the truth about her daughter’s situation.

-Members of Spears’ management team as well as her sister Jamie Lynn Spears denied the rumors last month.
+Members of Spears’ management team, as well as her sister, Jamie Lynn Spears, denied the rumors last month.
 The pop star herself also took to Instagram to shut down the negativity in a video message.
-She explained that her family has been under severe stress as her father Jamie Spears struggles to maintain his health and she “needed time to deal.”
+She explained that her family has been under a lot of stress lately, as her father, Jamie Spears, struggles to maintain his health.
+Britney explained that she “needed time to deal.”

 “I wanted to say hi, because things that are being said have just gotten out of control!!!
 Wow!!!
-There’s rumors, death threats to my family and my team, and just so many things crazy things being said,” she wrote in the caption, as the Inquisitr previously reported.
+There’s rumors, death threats to my family and my team, and just so many things crazy things being said,” she wrote in the caption, as The Inquisitr previously reported.

 Some fans were still not convinced and accused Spears’ team of forcing her to record the video.
 Later, when she shared a clip of her workout routine, fans claimed that the video was several months old.

 Amid the negativity, Cyrus was one of several fellow celebrities to comment on Spears’ video with love and support.
-Others include J.Woww, Tess Holliday, Hayley Kiyoko, Lisa Rinna and more.
+Others include JWoww, Tess Holliday, Hayley Kiyoko, Lisa Rinna, and more.

 “We love u so much queen,” Cyrus wrote.